Fort Daniel Elementary School

 The community was rezoned in 1999 when a new elementary school, Freeman’s Mill, opened nearby.
 The enrollment during the 1999–2000 school year was 1,053.
 By 2002–03 the enrollment had grown to 1,618, and the school had 29 portable classrooms.
 Carolyn Madsen became the principal that year.
 Rezoning of the Fort Daniel Elementary student population occurred again in 2003 when two new elementary schools, Ivy Creek and Duncan Creek, were built in the area.
 As a result, Fort Daniel began the 2003–04 year with 962 students and no portable units.
 As Gwinnett County has continued to grow, so has this school community.
 In 2005–06, Fort Daniel’s average enrollment was 1,207 and the school had 16 portable classrooms.

-The school’s students, staff, and PTA have won numerous awards over the years.
-Its link to the Mill Creek Cluster is strengthened through partnerships with local businesses and programs that encourage parental and community involvement.
-Although today’s school is far removed from the original 1800s fort it is named after, students had the opportunity in 2015 to participate in an archaelogical dig at the 1813 Fort Daniel site, finding pottery pieces and nails dating to the late 1700s and early 1800s.
+The school’s link to the Mill Creek Cluster is strengthened through partnerships with local businesses and programs that encourage parental and community involvement.
+Although today’s school is far removed from the original 1800s fort it is named after, students had the opportunity in 2015 to participate in an archaeological dig at the 1813 Fort Daniel site, finding pottery pieces and nails dating to the late 1700s and early 1800s.
 This school community is proud of its history and focused on its future as it develops learners and leaders every day.